 - Gender: Male dogs tend to be bigger than females

 - Age at desexing: Early neutering cancels out chemicals that tell bones to stop growing.
-Thus, early neuters have a tendency for longer bones and are therefore taller
+Thus, early neuters have a tendency for long bones and are therefore taller

 - Breed: There’s no such thing as a miniature St Bernard or a giant Chihuahua.
 Know that certain breeds tend to grow to a certain size, and don’t be surprised when a Leonberger turns out to be large.